 Attendance Area Exceptions

-All students must attend a school in the attendance area in which they live, unless a transfer has been granted by the Director of Student Services.
+All students must attend a school in the attendance area in which they live unless the Executive Director of Student Services has granted a transfer.
 The exceptions would include the following:

-(A) Students legitimately enrolled in a Fort Smith Public School whose parents are in the process of building or renting a new residence within the District may elect to transfer to the school within the new attendance area by providing proof that the new residence will be completed within 60 days after the beginning of the new school year.
-(B) A student legitimately enrolled in school for 20 or more school days may have the option of staying in his present school until the end of that school year if the parents move their place of residence to another attendance area within the Fort Smith School District.
+- Students legitimately enrolled in a Fort Smith Public School whose parents are in the process of building or renting a new residence within the district may elect to transfer to the school within the new attendance area by providing proof that the new residence will be completed within 60 days after the beginning of the new school year.

-Senior high school students may transfer to a school in an attendance area outside the area in which the student lives for the purpose of taking courses not offered at the school within the home attendance area.
+- High school students may transfer to a school in an attendance area outside where the student lives to take courses not offered at the school within the home attendance area.

-Assignments for disabled students are made by the Special Education Department to special classes without regard to the child's attendance area.
+- The Special Education Department assigns disabled students to special classes without regard to the child's attendance area.

 Privacy of School Records

-The Fort Smith Public Schools maintain three types of confidential student records: academic progress, health and attendance reports, and individual test results.
-The principal is in charge of the student records at each school and has available a copy of the district's policy should parents wish to examine the student's records.
+The Fort Smith Public Schools maintains three types of confidential student records: academic progress, health and attendance reports, and individual test results.
+The principal is in charge of student records at each school.
+Principals have copies of the district's policy available should parents wish to examine their students' documents.